google/libnop/docs/format.md

 ### Table Container

-The table type is special collection of key/value pairs designed to support bi-directional binary compatibility, similar in spirit to how ProtoBufs work.
+The table type is special collection of key/value pairs designed to support bidirectional binary compatibility, similar in spirit to how ProtoBufs work.
 The high-level protocol defines a table type as a collection of typed entries.
 Each entry has a unique id (key) within the specific table and may either be empty or contain a value of the type specified for the entry.
 In other words